 What I dislike about Atera:

 - Atera offers a user-friendly platform, but navigating between different dashboards can sometimes be slower than expected.
-G2 users have mentioned similar concerns regarding speed when handling multiple tasks.
+G2 users mentioned concerns about speed when handling multiple tasks.

-- The mobile app is great for quick updates, but for more complex tasks, I find myself needing the desktop version.
+- The mobile app is great for quick updates, but for more complex tasks, G2 reviewers find themselves needing the desktop version.
 While it’s convenient for basic tasks, the desktop version offers more functionality for advanced work.

 What G2 users dislike about Atera: